databrary/www/databrary/input/pages/about/faq.md

 	<div>
 		<p>Databrary takes privacy very seriously, but we also believe in the principle of informed consent.
 We believe that many people who participate in scientific research will give permission for their data to be shared if they can be confident that their privacy and dignity will be respected.
 Databrary has designed policies and systems to ensure this happens.</p>
 		<p>At the end of a research study, people depicted in video and audio recordings and photographs should be asked for their permission to share with other investigators.
 They can choose whether to share or not and whether investigators can show excerpts from their recordings to the public.
-No one is coerced to say yes.Sensitive or identifiable data are only shared if (i) participants have given permission for the materials to be shared, and (ii) the researcher who contributed the materials has made them available for sharing.</p>
+No one is coerced to say yes.
+Sensitive or identifiable data are only shared if (i) participants have given permission for the materials to be shared, and (ii) the researcher who contributed the materials has made them available for sharing.</p>
-		</p>Investigators who have recordings they are permitted to share must be authorized by Databrary to have access to the library.
+		</p>Investigators who have recordings are permitted to share must be authorized by Databrary to have access to the library.
 Databrary only grants authorized access to individuals who meet certain criteria and who agree to follow Databrary's policies.
 The investigators must also
 		<ul>
 			<li>show that they are knowledgeable about ethical research principles with human participants;</li>
 			<li>promise to care for information they view in Databrary with the same care they would treat information they collect in their own labs;</li>